Skip to content

 • Track latest: deploy ghcr.io/treeline-money/treeline-hub:latest and redeploy to pick up changes.

-On Fly: fly deploy --image ghcr.io/treeline-money/treeline-hub:<tag> -a my-treeline-hub.
+On Fly: fly deploy --image ghcr.io/treeline-money/treeline-hub:<tag> -a your-hub-name.
 On other platforms, change the tag and redeploy.
 Your data is on the volume, so it survives the upgrade.

 Your entire financial database is a single DuckDB file in the Hub’s data directory (/root/.treeline in a container, ~/.treeline when serving from your own machine).
 Back it up like any other file — snapshot the volume, or copy treeline.duckdb out.